St. Lawrence Market North

 St. Lawrence Market North is a public market in Toronto, Ontario, Canada.
-It hosts a variety of markets, including a farmers' market, an antique market and Christmas trees daily from mid-Nov. to Dec.
-24. The site has been a farmer's market since 1803.
-Several buildings have been built for the Market North, the most recent in 1968.
-The new Market North structure is now under construction.
+It hosts a variety of markets, including a farmers' market, an antique market and Christmas trees daily from mid-November to December 24.
+It also houses municipally-run courts.
+The site has been a farmer's market since 1803.
+Several buildings have been built for the Market North.
+The 1968 Market North structure was demolished in 2015 and reconstructed in 2025.
 The St. Lawrence Market combines the North building, the St. Lawrence Hall and the St. Lawrence Market South building.

 History

 A market has operated at King St. and Jarvis St. since the area was designated the "Market Block" by Upper Canada Lieutenant-Governor Peter Hunter in 1803.
 The first permanent farmers' market building was built on the south side of King Street at Jarvis Street shortly after.
 It was enclosed in 1820 and replaced by a brick structure in 1831.
 This new building extended from King to Front and housed an assembly hall on the upper level.
 City Council met in this assembly hall from 1834 to 1845.
 It was damaged in the 1849 great fire along with much of the adjacent area (but not the City Hall.)
 A remnant of the 1831 building, a stone drainage tunnel, was discovered in the 2015–17 archaeological excavations.

 A new building was built in 1851 abutting the new St. Lawrence Hall on King Street but with its main entrance facing Front Street.
 This building lasted until 1904 when it was demolished by order of the Market Commission and replaced by a building designed to match the recently completed South building.
 A canopy ran over Front Street connecting the north and south markets until it was removed in 1954.

-The latest incarnation of the north market was built in 1968.
-The Farmers' Market, the largest in Toronto, is held on Saturdays starting at 5 am; the Sunday Antique Market, open every Sunday from 5 am to 5 pm; and the Christmas trees and holiday greens offered daily from mid-November to December 24.
+A new one-storey north market building was built in 1968 and was in operation until 2015, when the market moved to a temporary facility at 125 The Esplanade.

-New building
+The Farmers' Market, the largest in Toronto, is held on Saturdays starting at 5 am.
+The Sunday Antique Market operated weekly for 31 years until 2022 when the owner relocated it to Small Arms Munitions Building (Arsenal Lands) at Lakeshore Park in Mississauga, Ontario in protest of the city's decision to close Market Street to vehicular traffic.
+A Sunday Variety Market and New Antique Market have replaced it.
+There is also an outdoor Christmas trees and holiday green market offered daily from mid-November to December 24.